 Malcolm is the Chief Executive Officer of Saint and Sofia, the brand he co-founded with his wife Dessislava Bell in 2020.

-He’s also a Guest Expert in Residence at Harvard Business School and an Expert in Residence at Seedcamp, Europe’s most successful Seed Venture Capital firm.
+He’s been an Expert in Residence at Harvard Business School and at Seedcamp, Europe’s most successful Seed Venture Capital firm.
 Malcolm and Dessislava are best known for starting Zaggora, the activewear brand they grew to $60 million in sales from 1,5 million customers.
 In 2012, Malcolm won the National Business Award for E-Commerce Strategy and was nominated for Entrepreneur of The Year.

 Saint and Sofia is a passion project for Malcolm and Dessislava, designed to deliver better value fashion in a seriously sustainable way.
 Malcolm and Dessislava believe that quality fashion has become too expensive and too many brands are wasteful in their production and packaging.